pynbody/pynbody/docs/tutorials/halos.rst

 Configuration
 -------------

-To get the full benefit of analyzing halos using `pynbody`, it is necessary to install either the AHF or Rockstar halo finder.
+`pynbody` reads a number of different halo formats including the popular `subfind`.
+However, it is most comfortable with either AHF or (more experimentally) Rockstar and can in many cases actually run these codes for you if you haven't already generated halo catalogues for your simulation.

 Rockstar
 ^^^^^^^^

 To install Rockstar, grab the code from Peter Behroozi's bitbucket repository, make it, and copy it into your `$PATH`
 ::